TRIQS/ctseg/paper/paper.md

 # Acknowledgements

 We thank Alexander Hampel for testing the code and providing valuable feedback.
-We thank Thomas Ayral and Michel Ferrero for sharing their unpublished implementation of CTSEG, which served as an inspiration and a benchmark for the present implementation.
 The Flatiron Institute is a division of the Simons Foundation.

 # References